Crunchy cravings can feel like an irresistible call, echoing through moments of stress or simply when we seek a comforting crunch.

 There is something unpredictable and surprising about crunchy foods.
 You don’t know when the next big snap, crackle and pop will occur!

-Are you wondering why you’re getting cravings for salty crunchy things?
+Are you wondering why you’re craving salty, crunchy things?

 Salt is a mineral that has been used as early as 5000 BC.

-It was originally extracted from saltwater by evaporating it to dryness and then collecting the crystals of pure sodium chloride, which are what we call table salt today!
+It was initially extracted from saltwater by evaporating it to dryness and then collecting the crystals of pure sodium chloride, which we call table salt today!

 Saltiness helps enhance flavors in food.
 It can also be physiologically addictive because humans tend to crave things with high concentrations of these minerals (salt).